Syffe/docs/docs/source/examples.rst

         actions:
           queue:
             method: merge
-            priority: medium

 As soon as the pull request has been approved by 2 contributors, the pull request will be added to the merge queue.
-Within the merge queue, the pull requests with the label ``🚑 hotfix`` will be merged first.
+Each pull request will be evaluated against the priority rules and will be attributed with a priority value, by default the value is ``medium``.
+Thus, within the merge queue, the pull requests with the label ``🚑 hotfix`` will be merged first.
 The pull requests from `dependabot` will always be merged last.

 🙅️ Require All Requested Reviews to Be Approved